 If you fill out our volunteer application form we use the information provided to verify your identity and contact you to progress your application.
 We will keep basic details after you have finished volunteering with us to enable us to act as a reference in future, should this be requested.

 Third party data processors

-As outlined above, we use a number of 3rd party providers to process your data e.g. for booking on training and sending out our eNews, most of whom will store your data on our behalf in the United States.
-We carry out reasonable due diligence checks on these providers including checking they have signed up to the EU US Privacy Shield where data is stored outside of the EU, as well as checking their privacy policies and security statements.
+As outlined above, we use a number of 3rd party providers to process your data e.g. for booking on training and sending out our eNews.
+Where data hosting is possible in the UK, we opt for this.
+But some providers will store your data on our behalf in the EU or United States.
+We carry out reasonable due diligence checks where data is transfered outside the UK.

 Under GDPR, you have a number of data rights: the right to access; right to rectification; right to erasure; right to object; right to restrict processing and the right to data portability.